 Week 3: Advanced Skills, Testing, and Graduation: Now that you’ve mastered the basics, it’s time to build on what you’ve learned and acquire advanced skills.
 You’ll be given a chance to hone your technique on both the driving range and highway.
 Additionally, we’ll make sure you’re comfortable and confident operating your vehicle in the nighttime driving environment.
 Once you’ve added the highest difficulty skill sets to your driving repertoire, you’re ready to take your CDL Driving Skills Test-Highway/Street Testing.
 Truck Driver Institute’s certified truck driving school in Tennessee offers testing on-site.
 Once you’ve taken and passed your exams, you’ll graduate from Truck Driver Institute’s Hunstville area campus, and begin your career.

 You don’t have to be a resident of Alabama to earn your CDL here.
-Our Huntsville truck driving school’s respected coursework and established partnerships with major carriers across the country attracts students from across the country.
-At Truck Driver Institute, we want you to succeed, and will work to help you do so – we provide our out-of-town students with comfortable lodging within a short commute to our Huntsville, AL truck driving school campus.
+Our truck driving school near Huntsville has respected coursework and established partnerships with major carriers across the country attracting students from across the country.
+At Truck Driver Institute, we want you to succeed and will work to help you do so – we provide our out-of-town students with comfortable lodging within a short commute to our Huntsville, AL truck driving school cam

 Public Notice of Title VI Program Rights